configcat/docs/website/docs/sdk-reference/go.md

 ```

 ### Lazy loading
 When calling `Bool()`, `Int()`, `Float` or `String()` the *ConfigCat SDK* downloads the latest setting values if they are not present or expired in the cache.
-In this case, when the `NoWaitForRefresh` option is `false` the new setting value will be returned just after the cache update.
+In this case, when the `NoWaitForRefresh` option is `false` the new setting value will be returned right after the cache update.
 When it's set to `true` the setting value retrievals will not wait for the downloads and they will return immediately with the previous setting value.

 Use the `MaxAge` option parameter of the *ConfigCat Client* to set the cache TTL.
 ```go